 Here's a close-up picture of my finished seam.

-This is how the afghan squares look before I've woven in the ends.
+This is how the afghan squares look before we've woven in the ends.